byoutline/EventCallback/README.md

 }
 ```

 and init its default ```CallbackConfig``` in your ```Application``` ```onCreate``` method:
 ```java
 MyEventCallback.config = new CallbackConfig(BuildConfig.DEBUG, bus, sessionIdProvider);
 ```

-Usually dependency injection is used to create bus instance and sessionIdProvider and inject them into Application:
+Usually dependency injection is used to create bus instance and `sessionIdProvider` and inject them into `Application`:
 ```java
 public class App extends Application {
     public static final String App.INJECT_NAME_SESSION_ID = "INJECT_NAME_SESSION_ID";